 A way to re-use your top posts is through the analytics in your Buffer dashboard.
 Under the “Posts” tab, select “Most Popular” and choose your preferred timeframe.

-From there, simply hit “Re-Buffer” to add that tweet to your Buffer queue again.
+From there, simply hit “Re-Buffer” and modify the tweet.
 I would recommend also sharing new content so that your followers aren’t seeing only recycled content.

 If you aren’t using Buffer, you can find your top tweets in your Twitter analytics and re-publish them manually.